Quinte Region Farm to Table Tour

 Founded in 2000 by John Graham, Church-Key Brewery was the first microbrewery in picturesque Northumberland County, situated in an 1878 Methodist Church on the outskirts of Campbellford, Ontario.
 Church-Key Brewing features a variety of award winning hand-crafted ales.
 All of our ales are made in small batches from four simple ingredients: malted barley, hops, water and yeast using local Ontario ingredients.
 Sampling will also include Church-Keys gluten free Honey Mead.

 The tour will be departing from D & K Heating on Highway 62 North in Belleville in the south side of their parking lot promptly at 10 a.m.
-Look for the Foley Bus, complete with on-board washroom.
+Look for the Foley shuttle bus.